Domestic and family violence – information for residents

 • are not required to repair or compensate the manager/provider for damage to the premises or inclusions caused by an act of domestic and family violence you have experienced

-• are still responsible for other costs associated with breaching terms of an agreement (for example, rent arrears)
+• are still responsible for other costs associated with breaching terms of an agreement (e.g. rent arrears)

-Where the manager/provider believes a notice and supporting evidence does not comply with the Act, they may apply to QCAT for an order to have the notice set aside.
-The property manager/owner must inform you whether they intend to apply to QCAT within 7 days of receiving the notice.
+Where the manager/provider believes a notice and supporting evidence does not comply with the Act, they may apply to the Queensland Civil and Administrative Tribunal (QCAT) for an order to have the notice set aside.
+The provider must inform you whether they intend to apply to QCAT within seven days of receiving the notice.

 In making their decision, QCAT will only examine whether the notice and the supporting evidence you have provided meet the requirements of the Act.
 QCAT will not examine: